 After years of being told he had a great voice (and an even greater face) for radio, he volunteered and trained at Vision Australia Radio in Melbourne and he still occasionally volunteers at Vision Australia Radio in Bendigo.
 He spent 12 months at 3WBC/94.1FM in Box Hill before moving to Echuca in March 2017.

 His Potpourri program includes a comedy spot called A Bit of a Giggle, Hello & Goodbye (notable births & deaths falling on the date of the program), a relaxing ballad for our morning cuppa at 11am and A Nice Night Out with music or a song from shows or movies.

 Roger has also worked as a volunteer at Puffing Billy and the Victorian Goldfields Railway that runs between Castlemaine and Maldon and has become a member of the Echuca Federal Brass Band.

-He features religious music in his Gospel Road broadcast from 7.00pm-10.00pm on Monday night.
+He features religious music on his Gospel Road program from 7pm to 10pm on Monday night.

-On Friday morning he has Community billboard from 10.00am-11.00am followed by Out and About from 11.00am-12.00am where he uses his vast number of contacts and conducts interviews with prominent members of the Community, including Councillors from both sides of the river, members of the police force, Library representatives, sports people and fundraising committee members.
+On Friday morning, he has Out & About from 10.am to 11am, where he uses his vast number of contacts, and interviews members of the Community, including Councillors from both sides of the river, members of the Police Force, Library representatives, sports people and many, many more.